 A Quick Look

-Let’s now go ahead and take a look at one of the Nature’s Recipes products to see how it measures up to what we just discussed.
+Let’s now go ahead and take a look at one of the Nature’s Recipe Dog Food products to see how it measures up to what we just discussed.
 For our example, I decided to choose one of their dry food products, Nature’s Recipe Prime Blends Beef, Lamb, and Potato Formula.
 Below I have listed this recipe’s first five ingredients:

 - Lamb Meal